howerj/shrink/readme.md

    of the oldest characters that were in there.
 4. Repeat from step 2 until all input is consumed.

+From the 'comp.compression' FAQ, [part 2][], the compression/encoder algorithm
+is described by the following succinct pseudocode:

+	while (lookAheadBuffer not empty) {
+		get a pointer {position, match} to the longest match in the window for the lookahead buffer;

+		if (length > MINIMUM_MATCH_LENGTH) {
+			output a ( position, length ) pair;
+			shift the window length characters along;
+		} else {
+			output the first character in the lookahead buffer;
+			shift the window 1 character along;
+		}
+	}

+Decompression is much fast than compression, compression is limited by the speed of the search for the longest match.
+Speeding up the match greatly increases the speed of compression.

 ## Other Libraries

 * A library for compressing mainly (English) text
   <https://github.com/antirez/smaz>
 * [LZSS][] source this library was based by from Haruhiko Okumura
   <https://oku.edu.mie-u.ac.jp/~okumura/compression/lzss.c>, which says it
   also in the public domain.
 * This stackoverflow post asks for similar, unencumbered compression libraries, for embedded use: <https://stackoverflow.com/questions/3767640>

 [LZSS]: https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski
 [RLE]: https://en.wikipedia.org/wiki/Run-length_encoding
 [GNU Make]: https://www.gnu.org/software/make/